sensu/sensu-puppet/DESIGN.md

 ### All other types/providers

 Custom types replace complex `Exec` resources where possible.
-For example, `sensu_bonsai_asset` manages Bonsai asset installation without requiring manual `sensuctl` invocations, and `sensu_plugin` manages Sensu Go plugins without using `sensuctl`.
+For example, `sensu_bonsai_asset` manages Bonsai asset installation without requiring manual `sensuctl` invocations.

 The use of Exec is acceptable for simple cases like adding the license file where the Exec can be triggered when a file changes.